syncfusion-content/js-api-docs/api/js/ejGrid.md

 Get the data of given row index in grid.

-N> It will working only for batch edit mode.
+N> It will work only for batch edit mode.

 #### Returns:
 {:#methods:returns:}